Ranking The 10 Real Madrid Longest Serving Managers

 8. Leo Beenhakker – 3 Years

 Leo Beenhakker was appointed as Real Madrid’s manager in 1986 after managing a few Dutch and Spanish clubs such as Veendam, SC Cambuur and Real Zaragoza.
 His time with Los Blancos was marked by significant domestic success, his tactical philosophy turned the club into an attacking powerhouse and clinched three La Liga titles in a row from 1986 to 1989.
-While in the 1988/89 season, Madrid also secured the Spanish Cup Copa Del Rey while managing over 200 games across all competitions.
+In the 1988/89 season, Madrid also secured the Spanish Cup, the Copa Del Rey, while managing over 200 games across all competitions.

 Matches | 197 |